 The Colorado Commission of Indian Affairs acts as the convener and liaison for all issues related to American Indian issues in the State of Colorado.
 As such, we work in a variety of fields, including but certainly not limited to human services, natural resources, public health and environment, local affairs, transportation, education, health care and policy, corrections, public safety, Colorado history, Native American Graves Protection and Repatriation Act (NAGPRA), data collection, economic development, and State legislation affecting Native Americans.
-CCIA has four committees: Health and Wellness, Education, Economic Development, and Reinterment.
+CCIA has an active Health and Wellness Commitee.
+Past committees have included: Health and Wellness, Education, Economic Development, and Reinterment.
 Through these committees, CCIA facilitates collaboration between partners to advocate for the success of Native peoples throughout Colorado.

 Former Lt.
 Governor Garcia hosts the 2nd Annual Listening Session to learn about the successes and challenges that the American Indian community faces in regard to two specific topics: education and health care.